fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ## 2. Which end user is responsible for most of our emissions in the UK?

-## 3. What are the top 4 contributing sectors?
+## 3. What are the Top 4 contributing sectors?

-## 4. What are the activities (top 10) of the major contributing sectors?
+## 4. What are the activities (Top 10) of the major contributing sectors?

 ## 5. What is the trend in the major contributing sectors (for the timeframe of the dataset)?

-## 6. When all the sectors are combined which activities contribute to most emission?
+## 6. When all the sectors are combined which activities contribute to the most emissions?

-## 7. What are the fuels whcih contribute to the total emission?
+## 7. What fuels contribute to the total emission?

 ## 8. Major components of the emission?